Pantukan

-Pantukan, officially the Municipality of Pantukan (Lungsod sa Pantukan; Bayan ng Pantukan), is a 1st class municipality in the province of Davao de Oro, Philippines.
+Pantukan, officially the Municipality of Pantukan (Lungsod sa Pantukan; Bayan ng Pantukan), is a municipality in the province of Davao de Oro, Philippines.
 According to the 2020 census, it has a population of 90,786 people.

 History

 In 1914, Governor General Charles Yeater declared Pantukan as a municipal district.
 Sangui, a Mansaka, was appointed president.
 A year after, he was replaced by Bancas Mansaka.
-On November 13, 1936, President Manuel L. Quezon declared it a regular municipality, therefore becoming the oldest town in Davao de Oro province.
+On November 13, 1936, President Manuel L. Quezon declared it a regular municipality of the then-undivided province of Davao, therefore becoming the oldest town in Davao de Oro.
 Teodoro Fuentes was appointed its first Alkalde.
 Juan Caballero Sr. was its first elected Mayor.

-From then up to the present, the elected mayors were: Graciano Arafol (1952-1959), Diosdado Basanez (1960-1963), Celso Sarenas (1964-) with Juan Caballero, Jr. as OIC (1986-1987), Jovito Derla (1988-1992), Juan Caballero, Jr. (1992-1995), Jovita Derla (1995-2004), Tok Sarenas (2004-2013), Roberto Yugo (2013–2022) and Leonel Ceniza (2022-Present).
+It later became part of Davao del Norte upon the division of Davao on May 8, 1967, and Compostela Valley (now Davao de Oro) beginning in 1998.